immortalbean/wingrid/docs/1 - Window creation and properties.md

 # wingrid.destroy_window()

 Destroys/deletes a window.
+> [!Warning]
+> Does not guarantee that all references to the window are destroyed

 **Parameters:**

-- window_name: str - The window you wish to destroy/delete.
+- window_name: str - The identifying string name that each window is given.

 **Returns:**

->A boolean that states whether the window existed or not.
+>A boolean that states whether the window was successfully destroyed.
 If not, WinGrid raises a soft error (warning) to prevent possible crashes.

 **Return type:**